3. Assembling the Zumo

 - Solder any connections you want to make to your motors (such as wires and bypass capacitors) before installing the motors in the chassis, as you will not be able to access the motor leads easily once the acrylic mounting plate is in place.

-- Press the output shafts of the motors into the drive sprockets, with the “teeth” of the sprockets facing the motor.
+- Press the output shafts of the motors into the drive sprockets, with the raised lip on one side of the sprocket facing away from the motor.
 The end of the gearbox shaft should end up flush with the outside of the sprocket.
+A good way to do this is to set the wheel on flat surface (like a table top) and press the motor shaft into the wheel until it contacts the surface.

 There are two types of mounting holes sized for #2-56 screws in the rear portion of the chassis: